 Zero Touch Provisioning (ZTP) mode or Standard mode depending on

 boots into Zero Touch Provisioning (ZTP) mode by default.
 ZTP mode

 allows you to automate the provisioning process of a new firewall

-also bring the PA-3400 Series firewall online in standard mode.
+also bring the PA-400 Series firewall online in standard mode.
+See

-See the instructions below to learn how to boot in ZTP or standard
+the instructions below to learn how to boot in ZTP or standard mode.

-the firewall and selected the wrong mode, you must perform a factory
+and selected the wrong mode, you must perform a factory reset or

 To use the private-data-reset command, you must access the